kreauniv/comparts431/source/math.rst

     \int{2xdx} = x^2

-To put it a bit more generally,
+To put it a bit more explicitly in terms of the notion of "derivative",

 .. math::